With all the different assets and elements that go into it, wealth can quickly become a complex topic.

 Alternative Investment Management

 More and more often, modern investors are diversifying into alternative investments including digital assets like domain names, cryptocurrency, and more.
 If that’s your style, you better make sure your wealth management app is equipped to keep up (and not many are — so stick around for our best app recommendation later!)

-Step 3: Dive Deeper to Make Sure Your Favorite Wealth Management Apps Align With Your Needs
+Step 3: Dive Deeper to Make Sure Your Favorite Money Management Apps Align With Your Needs

 Beyond features, most of us also have some preferences when it comes to the tools we want to work with.
 Here are some questions to ask yourself to make sure you’ll be happy with any wealth management app you’re considering.

 Does the Cost Fit Into Your Budget?
 (Even If It’s Free)

 Of course, you aren’t going to bother signing up for a wealth management app if you’re not willing to pay the price.

 However, price can go beyond what’s on the sticker.

 Make sure you’re aware of any hidden fees, ongoing payments, or costs that increase with the worth of your assets (many investment advisors work this way, for example).

 And also beware that, sometimes, the most expensive apps of all are free.